 Can Milton Academy still receive mail?

 Yes.
-While our mailroom continues to receive and process mail and deliveries, we are doing so on a very limited schedule; activity is limited to protect staff health and safety.
-Social distancing is enforced.
+While our mailroom continues to receive and process mail and deliveries, we are doing so on a limited schedule to protect staff health and safety.
+Social distancing protocols are in place.
 To protect the safety of our staff, we will continue to evaluate hours of operation given local conditions as well as state and local government guidance.

-Please note that items sent by mail may take at least a week to be received given the above circumstance.
-This includes correspondence to the Admission, Business, and Development offices.
+Please note that items sent by mail may take several days longer than usual to be received given the above circumstance.
+This includes correspondence to the admissions, business, and development offices.

 How has Milton Academy changed its operations in response to COVID-19?